fjvallarino/monomer/README.md

 # Monomer

-An easy to use, Elm/Flutter inspired, GUI library for writing native applications in Haskell.
+An easy to use, cross platform, GUI library for writing Haskell applications.

+It provides a framework similar to the Elm Architecture, allowing to create GUIs functionally with an extensible set of widgets.

 ## Objectives